 - Tarsiers are very vocal.
 The number and types of vocalizations vary between species, with spectral tarsiers producing 15 different groups of vocalizations (including alarm calls, food calls, infant calls, and play whistles) and Western tarsiers producing just four kinds of calls.
 In some tarsier species, mated pairs perform vocal duets, often at dusk and dawn.
 In addition to vocalizing, all tarsiers use scent marking as a form of communication.
 They have scent glands in their face, stomach, and genital regions and rub their glands on trees, bushes, and each other to defend territories and confirm group membership.

-Best way to get to Tangkoko National Park is start your trip from Bali with the first step is to fly to Sam Ratulangi International Airport (MDC) in Manado with transit in Ujung Pandang, Makassar, South Sulawesi .
-Tangkoko National Park is in north Sulawesi, about 60 kilometers (40 miles) east of Manado, but it takes about 1.5 to 2 hours to drive there because of the winding jungle roads.
+The best way to reach Tangkoko National Park is to start your journey from Bali by flying to Sam Ratulangi International Airport (MDC) in Manado, with a transit stop in Ujung Pandang, Makassar, South Sulawesi.
+The park is located about 60 kilometers (40 miles) east of Manado, and the scenic drive through the winding jungle roads takes approximately 1.5 to 2 hours.

 The best part about the Tangkoko Nature Reserve in North Sulawesi is that it’s super easy to visit on a budget, and wildlife sightings are practically guaranteed.